Gurobi/modeling-examples/README.md

 - [Food Program:](food_program)
   Transporting food in a global transportation network is a challenging undertaking.
 In this notebook, we will build an optimization model to set up a food supply chain based on real data from the UN World Food Program.
 - [Market Sharing:](market_sharing)
-  In this example, we will show you how to solve a goal programming problem that involves allocating the retailers to two divisions of a company in order to optimize the trade-offs of several market sharing goals.
+  In this example, we will show you how to solve a goal programming problem that involves allocating the retailers to two divisions of a company in order to optimize the trade-offs of several market-sharing goals.
 - [Marketing Campaign Optimization:](marketing_campaign_optimization)
   Companies across almost every industry are looking to optimize their marketing campaigns.
 In this Jupyter Notebook, we will explore a marketing campaign optimization problem that is common in the banking and financial services industry, which involves determining which products to offer to individual customers in order to maximize total expected profit while satisfying various business constraints.
 - [Offshore Wind Farming:](offshore_wind_farming)